Shmoji/ShmojiMindMapPublic/biomarkers that may be issue.md

     * low white blood cell count
     * Vitamin D a bit low
     * Toxins im peeing out that i shouldnt be: [[my toxins]]
     * POSITIVE for hydrogen producing bacteria (as measured by triosmart breath test).
-Expected <25.77ppm, but had 66.50 ^RBndUMM_X
+Expected <25.77ppm, but had 66.50
     * NASAL CULTURE: staph aureus coag pos-large amount
     * Related to CIRS
         * Failed VCS test twice
             * suggest ongoing exposure
         * C4A elevated at 4521
             * suggest ongoing exposure
         * MMP9 elevated at 665
             * suggest ongoing exposure
             * Karen Johnson said this is bad, but google says otherwise?
         * VEGF <31
             * Karen Johnson said this is bad, but google says otherwise?
         * MSH low at 16.6
             * Karen Johnson said this is bad, but google says otherwise?
 * biomarkers that have been out of range at some point, but not necessarily bad now (they may be tho)
     * Arabinose
       * 2-14-2023, i collected urine for a organic acids test - nutritional and metabolic profile
         * high